 This true family saga focuses on two prominent families during a turbulent time in Britain’s history: the Hambros, a major merchant banking dynasty, and the Cobbolds, a long established British brewing family from Suffolk, who are united in 1919 by marriage.
 Their friends include the mighty Morgan banking family of the USA, and the prominent Swedish industrialists, the Wallenbergs, as well as members of the British aristocracy.
 At the heart of the action lies the love story of Pamela Cobbold and Charles Hambro.

-PUBLISHED FEATURES & GUEST POSTS (for older features, please see Links page and Archives):
+PUBLISHED FEATURES & GUEST POSTS: some can be accessed from here; please click on title for link.
+(For some older features, see Links page and Archives):

 - An Old Alliance: Princess Elizabeth & the Americans The American, July/Aug 2018